-Before the review, the staff and management of ASPIRE Learning L3 completed an ERO Assurance Statement and Self-Audit Checklist.
-In these documents they attested that they Select 'have' or 'have not' taken all reasonable steps to meet their legal obligations related to:
+Before the review, the staff and management of ASPIRE Learning L2 completed an ERO Assurance Statement and Self-Audit Checklist.
+In these documents they attested that they have taken all reasonable steps to meet their legal obligations related to:

 - curriculum

 - premises and facilities

 - health and safety practices

 - governance, management and administration.